Soccer-Lewandowski at the double as Barca cruise to win over Elche | Sports-Games

 Memphis scored a magnificent goal to double Barcelona's lead in the 41st minute, receiving the ball with his back to goal and a defender right behind him but swivelling at speed and blasting into the roof of the net.
 Moments later the hosts thought they had scored a third when Pedri netted a pass from Lewandowski but the effort was ruled out for offside.

 The decision, however, could not placate Elche's furious coach Francisco, who was sent off for dissent.
-Lewandowski grabbed his second goal of the game early in the second half, pouncing inside the area after Memphis had fought hard to win back the ball.

-It was the Polish striker's eighth league goal this season and his 11th in all competitions, and he nearly completed a hat-trick later on, firing just over the crossbar.
+Lewandowski grabbed his second goal of the game early in the second half, pouncing inside the area after Memphis had fought hard to win back the ball to get his eighth league goal this season and his 11th in all competitions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)